JoseBalado/webapi/README.md

 CREATE DATABASE users_database;

 ### Create a different user from root, the one used by Spring Boot:
-create user 'springuser'@'%' identified by 'ThePassword';
+create user 'dotnetuser'@'%' identified by 'dotnetpassword';
 grant all on users_database.* to 'springuser'@'%';

 ## Useful docker commands